 PPP loan forgiveness, self-employment income and your taxes

-In addition, you cannot apply for PPP loan forgiveness on home office deductions, self-employed health insurance or retirement contributions for a business owner.
-However, if you have a free-standing office that you pay rent on or you pay health insurance or retirement contributions for employees these can be counted as part of your PPP loan forgiveness amount.
+In addition, you cannot apply for PPP loan forgiveness on self-employed health insurance or retirement contributions for a business owner.
+However, if you pay health insurance or retirement contributions for employees these can be counted as part of your PPP loan forgiveness amount.

 How to calculate your self-employment PPP loan forgiveness amount